adam-p/yesterday-i-learned/javascript.md

 * `Number()` returns 1 or 0.
 * If desperate, `_.omit(obj)` makes a copy of the object. `_.omit(obj, key1, key2, ...)` creates a copy without attributes key1 and key2.
 * `navigator.onLine` is `true` when the browser is actually online.
+* Backbone: `Collection.parse` is called *only* if you resolve the `fetch` XHR with remote JSON.
+It doesn't do anything if you resolve with an object.

 ## Deferred API